-What is NAT in Computer Network?
+What is NAT in Networking?

 LAN and NAT?

 Does this feasible for an organization or even at home?
-With the Network Address Translation, a group of computers can access the internet using the same public IP.
+With Network Address Translation, a group of computers can access the Internet using the same public IP.

 Firewall And NAT: